klieret/lightning/docs/source-pytorch/advanced/model_parallel.rst

 ===============

 Manual wrapping can be useful to explore complex sharding strategies by applying ``wrap`` selectively to some parts of the model.
 To activate parameter sharding with manual wrapping, you can wrap your model using the ``wrap`` function.
-Internally in Lightning, we enable a context manager around the ``configure_sharded_model`` function to make sure the ``wrap`` parameters are passed correctly.
+Internally in Lightning, we enable a context manager around the ``configure_sharded_model`` hook to make sure the ``wrap`` parameters are passed correctly.

-When not using Fully Sharded these wrap functions are a no-op.
+When not using Fully Sharded, these ``wrap`` calls are a no-op.
 This means once the changes have been made, there is no need to remove the changes for other strategies.

 ``wrap`` simply wraps the module with a Fully Sharded Parallel class with the correct parameters from the Lightning context manager.